 12:00 pm Lunch

 1:15 pm Keynote Speaker : Daria Mochly-Rosen (Stanford University)

 3:30 pm Poster Session / Reception

 5:45 pm Shuttle returns to WUSM

 Hope Center Awards

-Winners of the 2014 Hope Center Awards:
+The winners of the 2015 Hope Center Award:

 For a list of past Hope Center Award Winners, click here.